ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial.md

 | Group | truck-sensors-kafka |
 | Browse File | raw-truck_events_avro.avsc |

+**Browse File**: go into the "templates" folder downloaded from earlier and it will have all the Schema templates in the "Schema" folder.

-Once the schema information fields have been filled and template uploaded, click Save.
+Once the schema information fields have been filled and template uploaded, click **Save**.

 ![raw_truck_events_avro](assets/images/step3_registry/raw_truck_events_avro.png)

+> Note: Groups are like logical group.
+A way for app developers to pull Schema from the same overall schema registry and group them under a name related to their project.

 3\.
 Add the **second new schema** with the information from **Table 2**.